-I am a PhD student at Emory University in Atlanta, Georgia.
+I am a PhD student at the Max Planck Institute for Software Systems in Kaiserslautern, Germany.
 I earned my bachelor's degree in computer science and discrete mathematics at Reykjavik University.
 Before entering academia I worked as a software developer in Iceland and my home country, Canada.
 I'm generally interested in problem solving - in particular where mathematics, computer science, and hardware meet.
 Currently my focus is on pursuing interesting academic and professional opportunities.

 A PDF of my CV can be downloaded here.

 Sigurður Helgason and I explore how to build combinatorial specifications for avoidance classes of binary strings and set partitions in our bachelor's thesis.
 We build upon the work of Bean et al. and the CombSpecSearcher system to do so.
 We show that we can find a combinatorial specification for any avoidance class of binary strings, and combinatorial specifications for many avoidance classes of set partitions.